dylanaraps/writing-a-tui-in-bash/README.md

 Through my travels I've discovered it's possible to write a fully functional Terminal User Interface in BASH.
 The object of this guide is to document and teach the concepts in a simple way.
-To my knowledge they aren't documented anywhere so this is essential.
+To my knowledge, they aren't documented anywhere, so this is essential.

 The benefit of using BASH is the lack of needed dependencies.
 If the system has BASH available, the program will run.
-Now there are cases against using BASH and they're most of the time valid.
-However, there are cases where BASH is the only thing available and that's where this guide comes in.
+Now, there are arguments against using BASH, and they're most of the time valid.
+However, there are cases where BASH is the only thing available, and that's where this guide comes in.

-This guide covers BASH `3.2+` which covers pretty much every OS you'll come across.
-One of the major reasons for covering this version is macOS which will be forever stuck on BASH `3`.
+This guide covers BASH `3.2+`, which encompasses pretty much every OS you'll come across.
+One of the major reasons for covering this version is macOS, which will be forever stuck with BASH `3`.

-To date I have written 3 different programs using this method.
+To date I have written 3 different programs using the techniques described in this document.
 The best example of a TUI that covers most vital features is [**fff**](https://github.com/dylanaraps/fff) which is a Terminal File manager.

 ## Table of Contents